-Based on the site observations, review of the Pikeview Quadrangle and Google Earth images dating back to September 1999, springs do not appear to originate on the subject site.
-Groundwater was encountered in TB-1 at a depth of 28 feet at the time of drilling.
-When checked nine days subsequent to drilling groundwater was encountered at 17 feet.
+Based on the site observations, review of the Black Forest Quadrangle and Google Earth images dating back to September 1999, springs do not appear to originate on the subject site.
+Groundwater was not encountered at the time of drilling for this investigation.